 The Punakha Dzong is the main attraction around here.
 The Dzong is also known as Pungtang Dechen Photrang Dzong.
 This Dzong was constructed in 1631.
 The Dzong is located on a spit of land just above the junction where the rivers Pho Chuu and Mo Chuu meet to form river Sankosh.
 The Dzong remains the main attraction for tourists visiting Punakha.
 In 2011 the Dzong was the site for the royal wedding of Bhutan.
 The Dzong is also the centre of the administrative district of Punakha.

 Just a couple of kilometres before the Punakha Dzong lies Kuruthang town.
-The small town well organised roads is a nice place for evening shopping.
+The small town with well organised roads is a nice place for evening shopping.

 Wangdue Phodrang Dzong